 - How Do Authorized Users Work?

-- Can Authorized Users Hurt My Credit?
+- Can Authorized Users Hurt Your Credit?

 - What to Consider about Authorized Users

-What Is an Authorized User?
+What Is An Authorized User?

-An authorized user is a person who has the authority to use another person’s credit card account.
+An authorized user is a person who has the authority to use another personโs credit card account.
 In many cases, the authorized user receives a credit card in their name.
-Unlike co-signers and joint account holders, authorized users aren’t financially responsible for making payments.
+Unlike co-signers and joint account holders, authorized users arenโt financially responsible for making payments.

 Typically, cardholders only add someone they trust, such as a child or significant other, as an authorized user.
 There are a few reasons a cardholder might want to add an authorized user to their account, including: